Web Applications

 To add a new member to your site, follow these steps:

-1. From the Modyo Platform main menu, open the Channels section.
+- From the Modyo Platform main menu, expand the Channels section.

-6. Search for and select the user you want to add to the site and choose a role for that user.
+- Search for and select the user you want to add to the site and choose a role for them.

 To modify an administrator's role, follow these steps:

-• Viewer: This user can view entries, view differences between versions, and leave comments.
-They can also access the synchronization view and view the changes that are pending synchronization.
-This role is not authorized to take any action that constitutes a change to the platform.
+- Viewer: This user can view entries, view differences between versions, and leave comments.
+They can also access the synchronization view and view pending changes to synchronize.
+This role is not authorized to perform any action that implies a change in the platform.

-• Developer: This user is in charge of structural resource development.
+- Developer: This user is in charge of the structural resource development.
 They can create, modify, and submit pages, widgets, menus, and templates for review.
-All actions taken by a Developer must go through a review process before publication.
-This role does not have permissions to publish, delete, or rollback to previous versions of the resources, nor to modify the configuration of the site.
-There is a variant of this role called Developer CLI, which in addition to the permissions of a Developer, allows updating widgets from external applications, such as the [modyo-cli](/en/platform/channels/widgets.html#modyo -cli).
+All actions performed by a Developer must go through a review process before publication.
+This role does not have permissions to publish, delete, or rollback to previous versions of the resources, nor to modify the site's configuration.
+There is a variant of this role called Developer CLI, which in addition to the permissions of a Developer, allows updating widgets from external applications, such as the modyo-cli.

-• Reviewer: This role allows for the correction, approval or discarding of the work done by the Developers.
-It can create, modify, submit for review, and approve pages, widgets, menus, and templates.
-It can also publish when the review conditions are met.
-It cannot edit the site settings.
+- Reviewer: This role allows for the correction, approval, or discarding of the work done by Developers.
+They can create, modify, submit for review, and approve pages, widgets, menus, and templates.
+They can also publish when review conditions are met.
+They cannot edit the site settings.

 To remove an administrator from the site, follow these steps:

-2. Click on the Delete button at the bottom of the list, at the bottom left of the screen.
+- Click on the Delete button at the end of the list, at the bottom left of the screen.

 # Custom Redirects